-Facts reported within a component may be illogical without the existence of other facts.
+Facts reported within a component or other fragment of a financial report may be illogical without the existence of other facts.

 For example, reporting the date of a subsequent event without identifying the subsequent event is not logical.

 1.10.
 Financial reporting makes the closed world assumption